-191 Estimates were based on data from 4,708 ports on oil replaced during port maintenance over a five-year period; 192 Note that vessels such as barge carriers and inland waterway oil tankers may be consuming larger amounts of stern tube lubricants due to the degree to which the vessels are submerged.
+191 Estimates were based on data from 4,708 ports on oil replaced during port maintenance over a five-year period; there were also data on the presence of this machinery on each of the vessel types.
+192 Note that vessels such as barge carriers and inland waterway oil tankers may be consuming larger amounts of stern tube lubricants due to the degree to which the vessels are submerged.